Naxel100/Bicing-bot/README.md

 ### /help

-As I've told before, the **/help** command sends an image with a summary of the commands.
+As I've told before, the **/help** command sends an message with a summary of the commands.

-### /distribute
+### /distribute '_number of bicycles_' '_number of empty docks_'

-Añadir aquí la explicación
+Given a and b parameters, this command tries to guarantee a bicycles and b empty docks at each bicing station and estimates the cost of transporting bicycles to compensate unbalanced distributions

 Furthermore, the bot handles some other situations like unknown commands.